 Unclear CTAs kill monetization at every follower level.

-It’s common to assume that bigger accounts earn more.
-In practice:
+It's common to assume that bigger accounts earn more per follower.
+In practice, the relationship is not linear — and often inverts.

 If you want to make money on Instagram, regardless of your audience size, focus on this framework: